scrasmussen/icar/helpers/README.md

 # Install Python Dependencies
 The following instructions and dependecy files work for the core ICAR scripts.
-Tools in ccsm, cesm, cmip, erai, and wrf directories will require Bunch and mygis packages as well.
+Tools in `make_domain.py` and ccsm, cesm, cmip, erai, and wrf directories will require Bunch and mygis packages as well.
+The Python script `ideal_linear.py` will require Nio to be installed with `pip install nio`.

 ## Install With Conda
 ```bash